ruby/ruby/doc/contributing/documentation_guide.md

 In some cases, it is useful to document which methods are related to the current method.
 For example, documentation for `Hash#[]` might mention `Hash#fetch` as a related method, and `Hash#merge` might mention `Hash#merge!` as a related method.

-Consider which methods may be related to the current method, and if you think the reader would benefit it, at the end of the method documentation, add a line starting with "Related: " (e.g. "Related: #fetch").
-Don't list more than three related methods.
-If you think more than three methods are related, pick the three you think are most important and list those three.
+- Consider which methods may be related to the current method, and if you think the reader would benefit it, at the end of the method documentation, add a line starting with "Related: " (e.g. "Related: #fetch.").
+- Don't list more than three related methods.
+  If you think more than three methods are related, list the three you think are most important.
+- Consider adding:

+    - A phrase suggesting how the related method is similar to, or different from,the current method.
+      See an example at Time#getutc.
+    - Example code that illustrates the similarities and differences.
+      See examples at Time#ctime, Time#inspect, Time#to_s.

 ### Methods Accepting Multiple Argument Types